-- ↓ doors connecting laboratories, classrooms and storage areas - ♣ aisles between rows of desks or lab benches. - storage areas with connecting or exit doors at either end.
+- 4 doors connecting laboratories, classrooms, and storage areas - aisles between rows of desks or lab benches. - u storage areas with connecting or exit doors at either end. - u means of egress (visible and clear), if blocked "Not an exit" sign.

-If a passageway must be blocked, it will be clearly marked as "Blocked -Not An Exit."
+If a passageway must be blocked, it will be clearly marked as "Blocked -Not an Exit."